 Sustanon is an injectable form of testosterone used as hormone replacement therapy for men with low testosterone.
 It is also used as hormonal treatment for trans men as part of the transitioning process from female to male.
 Sustanon is typically injected once every three weeks at a 1 ml. dosage.
 Peanut oil is present in Sustanon, so you should avoid this medicine if you have an allergy to peanuts.

-Prometrium is a proprietary brand of progesterone capsule used by post-menopausal women in combination with estrogen.
-Prometrium is also prescribed to women whose periods stop before menopause.
+Prometrium is a proprietary brand of progesterone capsule used after menopause in combination with estrogen.
+Prometrium is also prescribed to people whose periods stop before menopause.
 Prometrium lists peanut oil as an ingredient, and the manufacturers of this drug indicate that you should avoid prometrium if you have a peanut allergy.

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.